openaps/menube/README.md

 then an event will be emitted with the error, stdout, and stderr values resulting from the shell command.

+NOTE: Shell commands that are bash scripts must be executable.
+Use chmod a+x on a shell script to make it executable.

 The following example is a menu item "Date" that when selected will execute the date command with the results delivered through an event named "show_date".
 ```json